CaoJamie/AS-Physics-Notes/Electric Fields and DC.md

 ## Electric Field
 * Field is an area where an object experienced force
-* >Electric field is the field where a charge experienced force
+* >Electric field is the field where a _stationary_ charge experienced force
-* Gravatitional field is the field where an mass experienced force
+* Gravitational field is the field where an mass experienced force

 ## Electric field strength
 * $E = \frac{F}{Q}$